• Skip to primary navigation

 Ingredients

-• 1 cup full-fat coconut milk, (the kind in a can)
+• 1 cup full-fat canned coconut milk, (or unsweetened vegan heavy cream)

 • ½ cup white sugar